 EAST SIDE COALITION · 4 BLOCKS · 1,847 RESIDENTS HEARD

-Community organizing canvassing — constituency built one listening conversation at a time.
+Community organizing canvassing app — constituency built one listening conversation at a time.

-Residents surveyed at the door, support level tagged, multilingual capture for every household.
-The map shows where your movement has strength and where it doesn't — block by block.
-Grant reports that took two weeks now take a click.
+Residents get surveyed at the door, support level gets tagged, and multilingual capture works for every household.
+The map shows where your movement has strength and where it doesn't, block by block — and grassroots canvassing software turns grant reports that took two weeks into a single click.

 For